Lady Antebellum, Arcade Fire Take Top Prizes At Grammy Awards

-The award capped a huge year for the band.
-The Suburbs debuted at number one on the Billboard charts when it was released in August, and the band played three sold out nights at New York's Madison Square Garden.
+The award capped a huge year for Arcade Fire.
+The Suburbs made its debut at No. 1 on the Billboardcharts when it was released in August, and the band played three sold-out nights at New York's Madison Square Garden.
 The award should give the band an even bigger boost.

 Before the final award, it looked like the biggest surprise of the show would be Esperanza Spalding's upset victory in the best new artist category.
-The 26-year-old jazz bassist and singer from Portland, Ore. beat out two Canadians — rapper Drake and teen pop sensation Justin Bieber — and two British groups — wailer Florence and The Machine and folk revivalists Mumford & Sons.
+The 26-year-old jazz bassist and singer from Portland, Ore., beat out two Canadians — rapper Drake and teen pop sensation Justin Bieber — and two British groups — wailer Florence and The Machine and the folk revivalists in Mumford & Sons.
 Spalding is the first jazz musician ever to win a best new artist trophy.
-Perhaps it was a case of the National Academy of Recording Arts and Sciences — the group that hands out the Grammys — succumbing to nationalist pride?
+Perhaps it was a case of the National Academy of Recording Arts and Sciences (the group that hands out the Grammys) succumbing to nationalist pride?

-Eminem, who had ten nominations (including two in one category, best rap song), won just two awards, best rap album and best rap solo performance for "Not Afraid."
-Lady Gaga won three of the six categories in which she was nominated: best short form music video, best pop vocal album, and best female pop vocal performance.
+Eminem, who had 10 nominations (including two in one category, best rap song), won just two awards, best rap album and best rap solo performance for "Not Afraid."
+Lady Gaga won three of the six categories in which she was nominated: best short-form music video, best pop vocal album and best female pop vocal performance.

-109 awards were handed out, but only 10 during the three-and-a-half hour ceremony itself; performances were the night's main draw.
+In all, 109 awards were handed out, but only 10 during the three-and-a-half hour ceremony itself; performances were the night's main draw.
 As the awards started, Gaga was the most talked-about musician in attendance.
-She arrived inside a large, opaque egg, shuttled down the red carpet on the shoulders of three hulking, barely dressed men.
+She'd arrived inside a large opaque egg, shuttled down the red carpet on the shoulders of three hulking, barely dressed men.
 Soon after the show started, she emerged from the same egg to perform "Born This Way," the first song (and title track) from a forthcoming album.
-The song was released to radio and iTunes on Friday, and is likely to debut at the number one spot on the singles chart this week.
+The song was released to radio and iTunes on Friday, and is likely to make its debut at the No. 1 spot on the singles chart this week.

 Later, Justin Bieber (two nominations, no wins) performed with Usher (best male R&B vocal performance and best contemporary R&B album) and the young actor/rapper Jaden Smith.
 Janelle Monae (two nominations, no wins) was backed by rapper B.o.B (five nominations, no wins) on guitar and singer/songwriter/producer Bruno Mars (seven nominations, one win for best male pop vocal performance) on drums.
 Rihanna (best dance recording) sang with Adam Levine of Maroon 5 (one nomination, no wins) and Eminem, who then passed the microphone to Dr. Dre (maybe next year, but don't hold your breath).

-Midway through the show, Mumford & Sons and the Avett Brothers kicked off a sort of hootenanny that ended with both groups backing Bob Dylan for a ramshackle take on "Maggie's Farm."
-Mick Jagger sang Solomon Burke's "Everybody Needs Somebody To Love," backed by Raphael Saadiq, at the close of the "In Memoriam" segment.
+Midway through the show, Mumford & Sons and The Avett Brothers kicked off a sort of hootenanny that ended with both groups backing Bob Dylan for a ramshackle take on "Maggie's Farm."
+Mick Jagger sang Solomon Burke's "Everybody Needs Somebody to Love," backed by Raphael Saadiq, at the close of the "In Memoriam" segment.
 Rihanna came back near the end of the ceremony for a duet with Drake.
-Grammy faves John Mayer, Keith Urban and Norah Jones (who have 19 awards between them) sang Dolly Parton's classic "Jolene."
-Immediately after winning the best new artist trophy, Esperanza Spalding was demoted to playing back up for NARAS President Neil Portnow's annual speech about the evils of piracy.
-And in the most bizarre performance of the show, Cee Lo Green performed what was referred to throughout the night as "The Song Otherwise Known As 'Forget You'" backed by Gwyneth Paltrow and a bunch of puppets.
+Grammy favorites John Mayer, Keith Urban and Norah Jones (who have 19 awards among them) sang Dolly Parton's classic "Jolene."
+Immediately after winning the best new artist trophy, Esperanza Spalding was demoted to playing backup for NARAS president Neil Portnow's annual speech about the evils of piracy.
+And, in the most bizarre performance of the show, Cee Lo Green performed what was referred to throughout the night as "The Song Otherwise Known As 'Forget You'" backed by Gwyneth Paltrow and a bunch of puppets.

 But the last song of the night belonged to Arcade Fire.
-After a brief, stunned acceptance speech, Win Butler announced that they would play another song "because we like music," and the band's seven members hauled their album of the year trophy back onto the stage they had vacated moments earlier.
-The song they played opens with the lines "Businessmen drink my blood / like the kids in art school said they would."
-It's called "Ready To Start," and was not a bad way to end the show.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+After a brief, stunned acceptance speech, Win Butler announced that the band would play another song "because we like music," and Arcade Fire's seven members hauled their album of the year trophy back onto the stage they had vacated moments earlier.
+The song they played opens with the lines, "Businessmen drink my blood / like the kids in art school said they would."
+It's called "Ready to Start," and was not a bad way to end the show.